Scaling of the elastic energy of small balls for maps between manifolds with different curvature tensors: Preliminaries

 It is easy to check that for a map $u \in W^{1,p}(U; \tilde{\mathcal{M}})$ the weak differential $du$ (obtained by viewing $u$ as a map with values in $\mathbb R^s$) satisfies $\mathrm{range} (du(x)) \subset T_{u(x)} \tilde{\mathcal{M}}$ for a.e.\ $x \in U$.

 Equivalently, one can define the Sobolev space $W^{1,p}(U; \tilde{\mathcal{M}})$ by viewing $\tilde{\mathcal{M}}$ as a metric space with the inner metric $d_{\tilde g}$ and use the theory of Sobolev spaces with values in a metric space, see, for example, \cite{HKST} and \cite{reshetnyak97}.
+Alternatively, one can use the intrinsic definition Sobolev maps with values in manifolds, introduced by Convent and van Schaftingen \cite{CvS16}.

 We denote by $\R^{n \times n}$ the space of real $n \times n$ matrices and by $O(n) = \{ A \in \R^{n \times n} : A^T A = \Id\}$ and $SO(n) = \{ A \in O(n) : \det A = 1\}$ the orthogonal and special orthogonal group.
 On $\R^{n \times n}$ we use the Frobenius norm given by